Bomb Squad called in as 'security alert' brings chaos to rail services between Preston and Blackpool North

-An Army bomb disposal team was called to Blackpool North station where it is understood an item was found on the trackside close to platform 5.
+An Army bomb disposal team carried out a controlled explosion at Blackpool North station where an item was found close to platform 5.

 Train operator Northern confirmed it was a “suspicious package” and the station was immediately evacuated.
 Police put a 100-metre cordon around the area, closing off several roads for safety reasons.